-TYPES of FEDERAL FINANCIAL AID AVAILABLE at AAMI
+TYPES OF FEDERAL FINANCIAL AID AVAILABLE AT AAMI

 Students attending AAMI may be eligible for financial assistance from a number of sources.
 Some are federal, others are state programs.
 It is strongly recommended that applicants secure all available information and required forms from the Financial Aid Office prior to enrollment in order to obtain maximum financial assistance.
 Since this office maintains current information concerning various aid programs, specific questions should be addressed directly to the Financial Aid Officer.

 |Name of Aid||Type of Aid||College Expenses Covered||Annual Limits||Special Requirements|

 |Federal Pell Grant||Grant||Tuition; fees; books; educational expenses||$6,495 award amount based on need and determined by EFC||Student may not have a bachelor’s or advanced degree *Subject to lifetime limits|

 |Federal Direct Subsidized & Unsubsidized Loans||Loan||Tuition; fees; books; educational expenses||Dependent: $5,500 – No more than $3,500 may be in subsidized loans; 2nd year dependent limit $6,500 with no more than $4,500 in subsidized Independent: $9,500 – No more than $3,500 may be in subsidized loans; 2nd year independent limit $10,500 with no more than $4,500 in subsidized Actual award amounts based on Cost of Attendance and subsidized portions determined by EFC||Enroll in at least 6 credit hours Complete online entrance counseling Complete online master promissory note **Subject to lifetime limits All loans MUST be repaid|